Random subcomplexes and Betti numbers of random edge ideals: Introduction

 \begin{theorem} Let $d$ be any positive integer, fix $\alpha$ with $1/(d+1) < \alpha < 1/d$, and let $G \sim G(n, n^{-\alpha})$.
 Then for any field ${\kk}$ of coefficients, with high probability we have \end{theorem}

-Next we turn to the right hand side of the Betti table of a random coedge ideal.
+Next we turn to the right-hand side of the Betti table of a random coedge ideal.
 Here we consider the \emph{projective dimension} of $R/I_G$, by definition the largest column of the Betti table that has a nonzero entry.
-Hilbert's Syzygy Theorem provides the upper bound $\pdim(R/I_G) \leq n$ and an easy application of Hochster's formula and known results about random clique complexes provides a lower bound $\pdim(R/I_G) \geq n - (d+1)$.
-We are able to sharpen this bound for general coefficients $\kk$ and provide a precise value of $\pdim(R/I_G)$ for the case $\kk = {\mathbb Q}$.
+Hilbert's Syzygy Theorem provides the upper bound $\pdim(R/I_G) \leq n$ and knowledge of the Krull dimension of $R/I_G$ provides a trivial lower bound of $n - (2d + 2)$ for any choice of coefficients.
+As we discuss in Section \ref{sec:proj}, an easy application of Hochster's formula and known results about random clique complexes in fact implies that $\pdim(R/I_G) \geq n - (d+1)$.
+We are able to sharpen the upper bound for arbitrary coefficients and provide the precise value of $\pdim(R/I_G)$ for the case $\kk = {\mathbb Q}$.

 \begin{theorem} Suppose $p = n^{-\alpha}$ with $1/(d+1) < \alpha < 1/d$ and let $G = G(n,p)$.
 Then the projective dimension of $R/I_G$ can be bounded as follows.

 \begin{enumerate} \item For any coefficient field $\kk$ we have with high probability